Dr. D’Souza also facilitated a multi-denominational meeting on religious freedom with India’s home minister, Rajnath Singh, Oct. 14.

-The church movement—which consists of 4,000 congregations—provides education to over 26,000 children through 107 schools, economic opportunities for more than 30,000 women through grants and vocational training programs, and easy access to basic health to an estimated 1 million people through community health workers and clinics.
+The church movement provides education to over 26,000 children through 107 schools, economic opportunities for more than 30,000 women through grants and vocational training programs, and easy access to basic health to an estimated 1 million people through community health workers and clinics.
 Anti-sex trafficking initiatives also have helped provide a safe environment and education to 40 girls.

 “From inception, the mission of the Good Shepherd Church of India has been to restore the human dignity of people in the name of Jesus,” said Dr. D’Souza.
 “Everything we do—from rescuing girls trapped in sex trafficking, to empowering women to achieve economic emancipation and training men to become church leaders—helps further this mission.
 We believe that the gospel beckons us to address humanity as a whole, redeeming not only what is spiritual but also what is physical, and that as Christians we are called to cooperate and work with our government on issues of common concern.”

 In October, Bishop D’Souza also facilitated a multi-denominational meeting on religious freedom with India’s home minister, Rajnath Singh, strengthening cooperation between India’s Christian community and Prime Minister Modi’s government.
 Over 1,000 Christian leaders convened in New Delhi with the home minister and Member of Parliament Dr. Udit Raj to express their support for Prime Minister Modi.